 Why Women Struggle With Self-Promotion

-Tara Mohr, a career coach and author of Playing Big: Find Your Voice, Your Mission, Your Message, has noticed something in her years of coaching women to reach their potential: We’re often not good at owning our accomplishments.
+Tara Mohr, a career coach and author of Playing Big: Practical Wisdom for Women Who Want to Speak Up, Create, and Lead, has noticed something in her years of coaching women to reach their potential: We’re often not good at owning our accomplishments.
 As Mohr explains in her book, this is often why women in particular excel as students: It’s quiet, heads-down work that’s then graded independently—it’s good work that’s then recognized as good work, without the need to draw any extra attention.
 This “good girl” modeling doesn’t serve us very well in the real world, though, where it’s easy to get overlooked if you’re not inclined to point out all of your accomplishments.
 We asked Mohr—who has written on why women are so inclined to criticize other women, and how we undermine ourselves with words for goop—how to get past fear of self-promotion.

 Why is self-promotion so tricky for women?